yanganto/near-staking-knd/docs/run-main-test-shard.md

 ```

 The first switch will take longer since it blocks on downloading the s3 data backup (around 300GB).
-You can follow the progress by running: `sudo journalctl -u kuutamod -f`.
+You can follow the progress by running: `sudo journalctl -u kneard -f`.

 #### Node keys / generating the active validator key

-Note that with kuutamod there will be one validator and node key for the active
+Note that with kneard there will be one validator and node key for the active
 validator, while each validator also has its own non-validator node key, which
 is used during passive mode.
 The passive keys are created automatically by
-kuutamod.
+kneard.

 The next step is to generate and install the active validator key and validator
 node key.